MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0138
  Memory has been exhausted, unable to complete running of module.
 Downsampling the dataset may help to alleviate the problem.

  This error occurs when the module that is running requires more memory than is available in the Azure container.
-This can happen if you are working with a very large dataset and the current operation cannot fit into memory.
+This can happen if you are working with a large dataset and the current operation cannot fit into memory.

 Resolution:
- If you are trying to read a very large dataset and the operation cannot be completed, downsampling the dataset might help.
+ If you are trying to read a large dataset and the operation cannot be completed, downsampling the dataset might help.

  If you use the visualizations on datasets to check the cardinality of columns, only some rows are sampled.
 To get a full report, use [Summarize Data](../summarize-data.md).
 You can also use the [Apply SQL Transformation](../apply-sql-transformation.md) to check for the number of unique values in each column.